 Rule 10 TRESPASSING (Citizenship) UB: Being in an unauthorized area: A student will not enter school property or a school facility without proper authority.
-This rule includes entering any school during a period of suspension or expulsion.
+This rule includes entering any school or participating in any CMS event (without principal permission) during a period of suspension or expulsion.